alttch/eva3/doc/api_clients.rst

 **APIClientLocal** class may be used on the servers where EVA is installed.
 When specifying **product='<subsystem code>'** parameter (i.e. *product =
-'uc'*) API is automatically initialized by loading parameters and keys particularly from configuration files of the controller.
-If you load the **apiclient.py** module from **lib/eva/client/** folter, it is not necessary to set **dir_eva** parameter.
+'uc'*) API is automatically initialized by loading parameters and keys specifically from configuration files of the controller.
+If you load the **apiclient.py** module from **lib/eva/client/** folder, it is not necessary to set **dir_eva** parameter.
 Otherwise, it should point to EVA root folder.

 **APIClient** class should always be initialized manually.